manyfold3d/website/get-started/first-scan.md

 # Next steps

 There are lots more things you can do with Manyfold, but that should get you up and running!
-We hope you love it!
+We hope you find it useful!

 Check out the [(still-growing) user manual](/manual) for more information on the various features that you now have available, or the [administration guide](/sysadmin) for more on how to configure and look after your instance!